459. The Last Hour of Sleep. June 11, 2023

 I wonder how often the disciples recounted Jesus' challenge as they held onto sleep when they should have been praying a warrior's prayer.
 If ever there was a time to pray, it was then.
 But to them, it was just another ordinary day, not realising the criticality of the hour.

 Is sleep important?
 Of course.
-It's when our body completely rests, the intensity in the brain turns off for a while, and cells regenerate.
-We wake up without wrinkles as the body becomes taut again overnight.
-(Ok, this bit is untrue!)
+It's when our body is completely at rest that the intensity in the brain turns off for a while, and cells regenerate.

-Do we believe that the last hour of sleep, or even a part of it, is so vital that it cannot be sacrificed to our creator?
-The Christian life is about sacrifice, but we draw a line in the sand regarding some offerings.
+Do we believe that the last hour of sleep, or even a part of it, is so vital that it cannot be sacrificed for the love of our creator?
+The Christian life should be all about sacrifice, but we draw a line in the sand regarding certain offerings.
 Sleep is one of them.
-We hold onto it like the angel of death is here for our soul.
+We hold onto it as if the angel of death is here for our soul.
 "Nobody touches my sleep."
 "I need it!"

-My early morning contact might work or be on a holiday cruise ship, attending night school, or retired.
-What I know is that at 5.30 am, he had just finished his gift-time to his Lord, and part of his sacrifice was sleep.
+I don't know the personal situation of this guy—whether he needed to go to work that day, was on holiday, attending night school, or was even retired.
+All I know is that at 5.30 am, he had just finished his time-offering to his Lord, and part of his sacrifice was sleep.

-Ex-world champion bodybuilder, former governor, and actor Arnold Schwarzenegger downplayed the need for sleep when speaking to an audience of budding athletes who sought to understand how he achieved such success.
-They told him they needed eight hours of sleep which dug into their early morning training.
+Ex-world champion bodybuilder and actor Arnold Schwarzenegger downplayed the importance of sleep when speaking to an audience of aspiring athletes who sought to understand how he achieved such success.
+They told him they needed eight hours of sleep, which dug into their early morning training.

 He replied in that unique Austrian-American voice we so easily recognise.
 "Sleep faster!"